Amenable hyperbolic groups: Structural results about compacting automorphisms

 \subsection{Compacting automorphisms of totally disconnected groups}

 The following lemma was established in Proposition~4.6 from~\cite{CoTe}.

 \begin{lem} Let $H$ be a totally disconnected locally compact group and $\alpha$ be a compacting automorphism.
 Then $H$ is locally elliptic and $G=H \rtimes \la \alpha \ra$ acts properly and vertex and edge-transitively without inversions on a $(k+1)$-regular tree $T$, and fixes an end $\xi \in \bd T$.
 In particular $G$ is hyperbolic.
-The integer $k$ is characterized by the equality $\Delta(G)=\{k^n:\;n\in\ZZ\}$, where $\Delta$ is the modular function. \end{lem} \begin{proof}[About the proof] By Lemma~\ref{lem:cbp}(\ref{vacg}), there is a stable compact open subgroup for the compaction, and the associated tree is nothing else than the Bass--Serre tree associated to the corresponding HNN-extension. \end{proof}
+The integer $k$ is characterized by the equality $\Delta(G)=\{k^n:\;n\in\ZZ\}$, where $\Delta$ is the modular function. \end{lem} \begin{proof}[About the proof] By Lemma~\ref{lem:cbp}(\ref{vacg}), there is a compact open subgroup $\Omega$ which is vacuum for the compaction; replacing $\Omega$ by $\bigcup_{n\ge 0}\alpha^n(\Omega)$ if necessary, we can suppose that $\alpha(\Omega)\subset\Omega$ and the associated tree is nothing else than the Bass--Serre tree associated to the corresponding ascending HNN-extension. \end{proof}